 Daniela Collins is a qualified First Level Mental Health Nurse, Manager and an Educator and is a Teaching Fellow of the Higher Education Academy, London.
-Daniela joined Middlesex University in 2004 as a Senior Lecturer in Mental Health Nursing and has been involved in health and social care professional education and training since 1998, supporting workforce development in health and social care, mainly the NHS, local authority, primary care and charity originations.
+Daniela is a Director of Programmes for Mental Health and joined Middlesex University in 2004 and has been involved in health and social care professional education and training since 1998, supporting workforce development in health and social care, mainly the NHS, local authority, primary care and charity originations.

-Daniela has a combined twenty-six year experience of health care provision and service and staff management.
-She has specialised and worked in mental health, psychological health and substance misuse services.
-Daniela completed an MSc in Mental Health at the Medical School, King’s College London in 2004, and is a qualified Professional Performance Executive Coach with the Coaching Academy London.
+Daniela has a combined twenty-six year experience of health care leadership.
+Daniela completed an MSc in Mental Health at the Medical School, King’s College London in 2004, and is a qualified Corporate and Executive Coach with the Coaching Academy London.
 Daniela is an active faculty mentor for staff and is currently working towards completing a PhD.

-Daniela’s research interests include alcohol and drug research, co-production in mental health, student’s mental health and wellbeing, digital health, technology enhanced learning, distance education, leadership, and mentoring and coaching staff and students.
+Daniela’s research interests include digital health, technology enhanced learning, distance education, leadership, mentoring and coaching staff and students.